owlbarn/tutorial/book/algodiff/README.md

     {p=v; a; adj_fun}
 ```

-With this function, we can do the forward pass like this:
+With this function, we can perform the forward pass like this:

 ```ocaml env=algodiff_simple_impl_reverse
 # let x = make_reverse 1.